 1.4.
 Owner-occupied lodging houses with one or two guestrooms.

 1.5.
-Owner-occupied lodging homes with three to five guestrooms where equipped with a fire sprinkler system in accordance with Appendix U - Dwelling unit fire sprinkler systems, as adopted in chapter 51-51 WAC.
+Owner-occupied lodging houses with three to five guestrooms where equipped with a fire sprinkler system in accordance with Appendix U - Dwelling unit fire sprinkler systems, as adopted in chapter 51-51 WAC.

 ((3.))
 2. The provisions of the International Mechanical Code shall regulate the design, installation, maintenance, alteration and inspection of mechanical systems that are permanently installed and ((utilized)) used to provide control of the environmental conditions and related processes within buildings.
 This code shall also regulate those mechanical systems, system components, equipment and appliances specifically addressed ((herein)) in this section.
 The installation of fuel gas distribution piping and equipment, fuel gas-fired appliances and fuel gas-fired appliance venting systems shall be regulated by the International Fuel Gas Code and WAC 51-52-0101.